-In preparation for the Fremantle Traffic Bridge closure starting on Sunday 1st February, Transperth has measures in place to support public transport during the closure.
+Due to the closure of the Fremantle Traffic Bridge, Transperth has measures in place to support public transport during the closure.

 Train Services

-Two additional train services on the Fremantle Line will operate between Fremantle and Perth in the morning and afternoon peak periods.
+Two additional weekday train services on the Fremantle Line are operating between Fremantle and Perth in both the morning and afternoon peak periods.
 These additional train services will stop at all stations on the Fremantle Line.

 Bus Services

-Additional bus services will operate to support existing bus routes in Fremantle.
-Bus Routes 107, 160, 998 and 999 will undergo route changes and all bus services operating in Fremantle will undergo timetable changes due to the road network changes.
+Routes 107, 160, 998 and 999 routes have changed and all services operating in Fremantle have had timetable changes due to the road network changes.

-For more information on road network changes, visit the Main Roads website.
+For more information on road network changes, visit Main Roads.

 Free Transit Zone

-A free transit zone along South Tce between Douro Rd and Fremantle Station will operate during the bridge closure period.
+A free transit zone along South Tce between Douro Rd and Fremantle Station is operating during the bridge closure period.

-To travel free, you must tag on and tag off within the zone with your SmartRider or contactless payment method within the Free Transit Zone.
+To travel free, you must tag on and tag off within the Free Transit Zone with your SmartRider or contactless payment method.
 If your journey starts or finishes outside the zone, you must pay a fare for the whole journey.

 Parking at Fremantle Station

-An additional 100 parking bays will be made available at Fremantle Station for the duration of the bridge closure.
+An additional 100 parking bays are available at Fremantle Station for the duration of the bridge closure.

 Registered SmartRider users who are catching the train or fare paying bus service during the bridge closure period will receive free parking at Fremantle Station.